We’ve visited Venice multiple times, and my favourite was definitely the time we visited Venice in April.

 Our third day visiting Venice in April

 Just like the second day, Michal started our third day in Venice with some sunrise photography.
-That man is able to get up early if he wants to!
+That man can get up early if he wants to!
 I admire him really!

 He got some incredible views from the Accademia bridge